 Drafting tools as required in Design Skills class

-The student will design the set for a generic sitcom set based on the television script provided for The Big Bang Theory.
-Project guidelines will be posted on D2L.
+The student will design the set for a new game show based on the board game of Monopoly.
 Design will consist of: concept statement, rough sketches, groundplan, elevation, model, and painter elevations.
 Project will be graded on: creativity, completeness and quality of presentation.

-The student will research and document locations suitable for a film shoot based on a film scenario/script given.
+In this project, the student will be working with the Cinema Production class to produce a 5 minute film.
+The student will research and document locations suitable for a film shoot based on the script in consultation with the production director and team.
 Project will include research into the time period and architectural detail appropriate to the film, and a collection of documented photographs of at least three suitable locations.
 The student is responsible for taking the photos and getting them printed.
 Project will be graded on: appropriateness and accuracy of research, and quality of presentation.

 The student will produce a research paper on the technology used in the creation of design and special effects for a recent film.
 Student should choose 2-3 effects so that they can be discussed in detail.
 Paper should be 5-7 pages, double-spaced, and include annotated images relating to effects covered in paper, and a bibliography of sources (minimum of three sources).
-Papers will be posted in the D2L dropbox and in your e-portfolio.
-In addition to the paper, the student will create a presentation for the class which includes visual references with annotated text.
 Project will be graded on completeness of research, appropriate visual documentation and quality of writing.
-Project will be included in e-portfolio pilot.

 The student will design the costumes for characters in a film version of a script provided.
 Design will included: concept statement, character analysis, research collages, line sketches, color boards and color renderings with fabric swatches.
 Project will be graded on: creativity, completeness and quality of presentation.